Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior

-Transfering GAN prior model is also regarded as a domain adaptation, which mainly adjusts the data distribution of the pre-trained model to a domain suitable for other tasks~\cite{zhang2021deep_domian_adaptation,zhang2020supervised,zhou2021domain_generalization_survey,karras2020training_generative,zhuang2021towards}.
-For the pre-trained model, common strategies are to fine-tune or fix the parameters of the pre-trained model~\cite{huang2021unsupervised,menon2020pulse,jiang2021faceSR_survey}.
-However, directly using GAN priors for training cannot reduce the difference between the two data distributions and improve the restored image quality~\cite{back2021fine-tuning_stylegans}.
-Therefore, it needs to adopt appropriate training strategies, especially for seriously degraded image restoration tasks.
-Most relevant to our work, domain adaptation methods (~\cite{zhu2021mind,tov2021designing,song2021agilegan}) built upon the StyleGAN~\cite{karras2019stylegan}~\cite{karras2020stylegan2} demonstrate impressive visual quality and semantic interpretability in the target domain.
-StyleGAN-ADA~\cite{karras2020training_generative} proposed an adaptive discriminator augmentation method to train the StyleGAN network on limited data samples.
-Mo et al.~\cite{mo2020FreezedD} froze lower layers of the discriminator to achieve domain adaptation and demonstrated the effectiveness of this simple baseline using various architectures and datasets.
-Huang et al.~\cite{huang2021unsupervised} proposed an Image-to-Image translation method that generates a new model in the target domain via a series of model transformations on the pre-trained StyleGAN2 model in the source domain.
+Transferring GAN models is also regarded as a domain adaptation, which mainly adjusts the data distribution of the pre-trained model to a domain suitable for other tasks\cite{zhou2021domain_generalization_survey,karras2020training_generative}.
+For the pre-trained model, commonly used strategies are to fine-tune or fix the parameters of the pre-trained model\cite{huang2021unsupervised,menon2020pulse}.
+Most relevant to our work, domain adaptation methods (\cite{tov2021designing}) demonstrate impressive visual quality and semantic interpretability built upon the StyleGAN in the target domain.
+StyleGAN-ADA\cite{karras2020training_generative} proposed an adaptive discriminator augmentation method to train the StyleGAN network on limited data samples.
+Mo et al.\cite{mo2020FreezedD} froze lower layers of the discriminator to achieve domain adaptation and demonstrated the effectiveness of this simple baseline using various architectures and datasets.
+Huang et al.\cite{huang2021unsupervised} adopted an unsupervised Image-to-Image translation method to generate multi-domain face images through the pre-trained StyleGAN2 model.